109th Airlift Squadron: Minnesota Air National Guard

-The wartime 109th Tactical Reconnaissance Squadron was re-activated and re-designated as the 109th Fighter Squadron, and was allotted to the Minnesota Air National Guard, on 24 May 1946.
-It was organized at Wold-Chamberlain Field, Minneapolis, and was extended federal recognition on 28 August 1947 by the National Guard Bureau.
-The 109th Fighter Squadron was entitled to the history, honors, and colors of the 109th Tactical Reconnaissance Squadron.
-The squadron was equipped with F-51D Mustangs and was assigned to the 133d Fighter Group.
+The 109th Tactical Reconnaissance Squadron was reactivated as the 109th Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at Wold-Chamberlain Field, Minneapolis, and was extended federal recognition on 28 August 1947.
+The 109th Fighter Squadron was equipped with F-51D Mustangs and was assigned to the 133d Fighter Group.
 The new unit's mission was the air defense of Minnesota.

 Air defense

 On 2 March 1951 the 109th was federalized and brought to active-duty due to the Korean War.
 It remained assigned to the 133d Fighter-Interceptor Group and initially was moved to Holman Field, St. Paul when activated.
 It was returned to Wold-Chamberlain Field, Minneapolis on 28 June for the remainder of its activation.
-It was reassigned to the Air Defense Command 31st Air Division on 6 February 1952, and returned to the control of the State of Minnesota on 1 December 1952.
+It was reassigned to the Air Defense Command (ADC) 31st Air Division on 6 February 1952, and returned to the control of the State of Minnesota on 1 December 1952.

 After the Korean War, the squadron was re-formed by 1 January 1953 and resumed its air defense mission.
 Was upgraded by ADC in 1954 to the dedicated F-94A Starfire all-weather interceptor.
 With this new aircraft, the mission of the 109th Fighter-Interceptor Squadron changed from day interceptor to day and night all-weather interceptor.
 In 1958 the 109th again upgraded to the improved F-89H Scorpion.